elastic/eui/src-docs/src/views/provider/provider.md

 It is not recommended to recreate the functionality of **EuiProvider** by composing its constituent parts.
 More context, functionality, and configurations will be added to **EuiProvider** in future releases.
 Nested instances of [**EuiThemeProvider**](/#/theming/theme-provider), however, are valid.

-## Global reset
+## Global styles

 A reset stylesheet and the global EUI styles are applied via Emotion.
-To prevent loading these styles from loading, pass `theme={null}` to the provider.
+To prevent loading these styles from loading, pass `globalStyles={false}` to the provider.
+If you are using the legacy theme, we recommend passing `theme={null}` to achieve similar results.

 ### `@emotion/cache` and style injection location